Generation

 Introduction

-This guide will show you how to generate E2E tests for complex scenarios with Skyramp using a combination of Skyramp and Playwright traces.
-We'll demonstrate using Skyramp’s Demo Shop API, a simple e-commerce API for product and order management.
-Learn more about the Demo Shop API.
+This guide explains how to generate E2E tests for complex scenarios with Skyramp using traces.
+Throughout this guide, we will demonstrate key capabilities using Skyramp’s Demo Shop, a simple e-commerce application for product and order management.
+Learn more about the Demo Shop.

 Prerequisites